KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/using_actions.md

 This tutorial introduces the concept of actions.
 Actions are a unified way of supplying the user with ways to interact with your program.

-For example, if we wanted to let the user of your [main window](../main_window) clear the text box by clicking a button in the toolbar, from an option in the File menu or through a keyboard shortcut, it could all be done with one [QAction](docs:qtwidgets;QAction).
+For example, if we wanted to let the user of our [main window](../main_window) clear the text box by clicking a button in the toolbar, from an option in the File menu or through a keyboard shortcut, it could all be done with one [QAction](docs:qtwidgets;QAction).

 ![](result.png)

-## QAction
+## QActions

 A [QAction](docs:qtwidgets;QAction) is an object which contains all the information about the icon and shortcuts that are associated with a certain action.
-The action is then connected to a [slot](https://doc.qt.io/qt-5/signalsandslots.html) which carries out the work of your action.
+With the use of [signals and slots](https://doc.qt.io/qt-5/signalsandslots.html), whenever that action is triggered (like clicking a menu option), a function in a different part of your program is automatically run.

+[QActions](docs:qtwidgets;QAction) are most commonly used in [QMenus](docs:qtwidgets;QMenu) shown in a [QMenuBar](docs:qtwidgets;QMenuBar), a [QToolBar](docs:qtwidgets;QToolBar), or in a right click context menu.

 ## The Code